bdostumski/microservices/README.md

 - To create new instance from microservice we should click on Edit Configurations from the tab that is placed before play button in the main screen top right.
 After that we should create a copy of the microservice that we want a new instance.
 Into Program Arguments tab we must add **--server.port=8085** that specify new port of our instance of the microservice, and then click play button (run button)
 - Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.
 - What Is Round-Robin Load Balancing?
 Round‑robin load balancing is one of the simplest methods for distributing client requests across a group of servers.
 Going down the list of servers in the group, the round‑robin load balancer forwards a client request to each server in turn.
+- Maven lifecycle:
+  - validate | validate the project is correct and all necessary information is available
+  - compile | compile the source code of the project
+  - test | test the compiled source code using a suitable unit testing framework.
+These tests should not require the code be packaged or deployed
+  - package | take the compiled code and package it in its distributable format, such as a JAR.
+  - verify | run any checks on results of integration tests to ensure quality criteria are met
+  - install | install the package into the local repository, for use as a dependency in other projects locally
+  - deploy | done in the build environment, copies the final package to the remote repository for sharing with other developers and projects.

 ## Description
 - Maven Multi-Module Project